 A vast majority of Americans grew up riding big yellow buses to school.
 Even if you didn’t, perhaps your children or grandchildren do.

 According to the American School Bus Council, 25 million children ride buses every day.
 Those rides could be trips to and from school, special occasions, field trips, or something similar.
-The parents of those 25 million children trust that their kids will arrive at their destination safely.
+The parents and caregivers of those 25 million children trust that their kids will arrive at their destination safely.
 They also trust they’ll arrive home safe at the end of the day.

 A Parent’s Worst Nightmare

 Right before Thanksgiving 2016, a bus carrying 35 children lost control, flipped over and wrapped around a tree, leaving the bus twisted and nearly torn in two.
 Rescue workers worked for hours to save as many lives as possible.
 In the end, six elementary school children ranging in age from 6 to 10 perished.
 Twelve others were sent to the hospital.

 It turns out that the bus driver deviated from his route and was driving more than 20 mph faster than the posted speed limits.
 If that wasn’t bad enough, according to the National Transportation Safety Board report, this was the driver’s third bus crash.
 Complaints were previously raised against the driver by both students and administrators.
 Three weeks before the wreck, a school official boarded the bus because of complaints from the driver himself about students.
 But nothing changed, and six families are now forever changed.

 Although school buses are incredibly safe, according to the National Highway Transportation Safety Administration, four to six children die every year in school bus accidents.
 Fortunately, most incidents involving school buses are non-fatal, and most often, the school bus driver was not at fault.

 However, in New York City, nearly 1,000 drivers and escort riders were suspended or fired for misbehavior in 2015.
 The majority of those suspended were able to return to work, despite 186 cases involving danger to children.